rdslade/CAN-232/howto.md

     root.mainloop()
 ```

 In Python, there is no explicit `main` function.
 Instead when a script is run, all level 0 indentation is run as the `main` function.
-When the script is being run explictly, the formatting of `if __name__ == "__main__":` is unnecessary because the level 0 indentation will be run automatically.
+When the script is being run explictly (through command line or any other way of exactly specifying that we are running this script), the formatting of `if __name__ == "__main__":` is unnecessary because the level 0 indentation will be run automatically.
 However, if we want to import a script into another, we may not want the main function of the imported script to interrupt or replace the main function of the desired script.
 For this reason, Python sets a special variable called `__name__` to `"__main__"` for the script that was called at the highest level.
 We can put our main functionality in the level of indentation directly below this equality check.

 ## Important custom modules
 Let's break down what the pieces of the `main` function are.